-The Company's furniture and fixtures and other non-financial assets are subject to impairment testing.
-All individual assets are tested for impairment whenever events or changes in circumstances indicate that the carrying amount of those assets may not be recoverable.
+The Company's non-financial assets are subject to impairment testing whenever events or changes in circumstances indicate that the carrying amount of those assets may not be recoverable.

 Impairment loss is recognized for the amount by which the asset's carrying amount exceeds its recoverable amount.
 The recoverable amount is the higher of fair value, reflecting market conditions less costs to sell, and its value in use.
 In determining value in use, management estimates the expected future cash flows from each cash-generating unit and determines the suitable interest rate in order to calculate the present value of those cash flows.
 Discount factors are determined individually for each cash-generating units and reflect management's assessment of respective risk profiles, such as market and asset-specific factor.